apache/tvm/apps/sgx/README.md

 Building this example performs the following steps:

 1. Creates a simple TVM module that computes `x + 1` and save it as a system library.
-2. Builds a minimal TVM runtime pack that can load the module.
+2. Builds a TVM runtime that links the module and allows running it using the TVM Python runtime.
-3. Links the TVM module into an SGX enclave along with some code that runs the module.
+3. Packages the bundle into an SGX enclave
-4. Compiles and runs an executable that loads the enclave and calls a function which invokes the TVM module.
+4. Runs the enclave using the usual TVM Python `module` API

 For more information on building, please refer to the `Makefile`.
 For more information on the TVM module, please refer to `../howto_deploy`.